Thank you Potatoes USA for sponsoring this post. Make a delicious and convenient meal for your family tonight with potatoes!

 - 1 onion diced

-- 2 stalks celery plus the leaves, thinly sliced
+- 2 stalks celery including the leaves, thinly sliced

 - 2 cloves garlic minced